-Once issued, an ECS is recognised in all EU Member States without any need for additional procedures.
-The ECS can be used in all EU Member States and is also valid in the issuing country.
+Each EU Member State has nominated relevant authorities to issue ECS.
+It is valid in all EU Member States without the need for any additional procedures.
+The ECS is also valid in the issuing country.

-- If the decedent was deemed habitually resident in Italy or had Italian citizenship at the time of death;
+To qualify for an ECS in Italy, the deceased must have been habitually resident in Italy or had Italian citizenship at the time of death.

 You may also be interested in Do beneficiaries have to pay taxes on inheritance?